souravsk/LearnWithSagarBatch2/Assignments.md

 37. Send email report only if
    a.
 CPU usage of the process is more than 70%
    b.
 Memory usage of the process is more than 75%
-38. COPY system_program files into remote machine and set a cron job to run the program at twice in a day
+38. COPY system_program files (zip,tar) into remote machine and set a cron job to run the program at twice in a day
 39.